JoshPattman/goras/README.md

 ```

 ## Todo
-- Figure out how to allow models to have multiple inputs and outputs
+- Figure out how to allow models to have multiple outputs
+  - I think just creating loss nodes for each then summing those nodes for a total loss is the way to go
 - Add these layers
   - `Recurrent`
   - `LSTM`